NVU During COVID-19: Spring 2021 Semester Information

 All commuting and residential students are encouraged to test weekly for the remainder of the semester.
 It is available three times a week to students and employees who live, teach, work, or learn on campus.
 In addition, surveillance testing will be conducted regularly via a random selection of faculty, staff, and students.
 Those identified will receive email instructions about where and when.
 Please send questions related to testing to Dean of Students Jonathan Davis.
 View the schedule here at 2021 Spring Testing Schedule.

-As of March 4, NVU has conducted 4,197 COVID-19 tests since January 1 and reports a total of 5 positive results: three on the Lyndon campus (one residential student from the initial arrival testing and two commuter students, one of whom tested off-site) and two commuting students on the Johnson campus who tested at off-site testing centers.
+As of April 16, NVU has conducted 7,880 COVID-19 tests since January 1 and reports a total of 9 positive results: five on the Lyndon campus (three commuter students and two residential students) and four on the Johnson campus (two commuting students and two staff members).
 The on-site tests were conducted through the Broad Institute testing program.
 Learn more about NVU's fall semester testing results.
 Learn more about the NVU Restart Plan.

 Welcome back to NVU!
 We are so excited to have our students back on our campuses.
 Thank you for following our guidelines for masking, testing, quarantining, and following NVU and state health and safety guidelines during the COVID-19 pandemic.
 Please read through and become familiar with the the information below.